replicatedhq/kots/README.md

 ### How To

-#### Deploying an application to a different namespace from Kots Admin
+#### Deploying an application to a different namespace from KOTS Admin

 If you need to test deploying an application to a different namespace, you'll need to first create the additional namespace in Okteto.
 Your permissions will be the same between both namespaces, and you will be able to create deploy/resources there.

-##### Use the Kots CLI while Kots Admin is running
+##### Use the KOTS CLI while KOTS Admin is running

 1. `okteto up` - Put the the kots pod into dev mode
-2. `make build run` - Runs Kots Admin
+2. `make build run` - Runs KOTS Admin
-3. In a new terminal, navigate to the kots project.
+3. In a new terminal, navigate to the KOTS project.
-4. `okteto exec bash` - Runs bash interactively in the kots pod.
+4. `okteto exec bash` - Runs bash interactively in the KOTS pod.
-5. `./bin/kots {{COMMAND}}` - Run the kots commands you need.
+5. `./bin/kots {{COMMAND}}` - Run the KOTS commands you need.

 #### Running KOTS in Helm managed mode in Okteto
 Steps to run in Helm managed mode:
 1. `okteto pipeline deploy`
 1. Ensure your local context is set to your okteto environment
-1. Set the `IS_HELM_MANAGED` environment variable for the kots deployment `kubectl set env deployment/kotsadm IS_HELM_MANAGED=true`
+1. Set the `IS_HELM_MANAGED` environment variable for the KOTS deployment `kubectl set env deployment/kotsadm IS_HELM_MANAGED=true`
 1. Remove S3 endpoint: `kubectl set env deployment/kotsadm S3_ENDPOINT=""`
 1. Optional:
    - if you wish to use Admin Console with production: `kubectl set env deployment/kotsadm REPLICATED_API_ENDPOINT=""`